Where the manga data comes from

 The catalog is a database we build and maintain ourselves.
 It contains:

-When you scan a barcode or enter an ISBN, we look it up in this catalog locally on your device (or in the cloud-synced catalog) — no external API call.
+When you scan a barcode or enter an ISBN, the app sends the ISBN to our cloud catalog and gets the matching volume back — no third-party API call.

 Why our own catalog